 You may only use a pen or pencil, paper, and the resources provided by ALEKS.
 You may not receive assistance from friends, family, other websites, textbooks, or any other resource not provided by ALEKS.
 Using outside resources may lead to improper placement and ultimately frustration and possible course failure.

 Academic integrity and honesty are central components of a Michigan Tech education.
 View our academic integrity policy.

-What if I am taking the AP exam or already have AP Calculus credit?
+What if I am taking the AP or IB exam or already have AP or IB credit?

 If you already took the AP Calculus AB or BC exam and did not have your scores sent to Michigan Tech, contact College Board at 888-CALL4AP.
 Our school code is 1464.

 What if I took math through a college?